Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 ### Check Dependencies for `gunicorn`

-We will need to depend on a Python package named [gunicorn](https://pypi.org/project/gunicorn/).
+We will use a Python package named [gunicorn](https://pypi.org/project/gunicorn/) to launch our Flask API on Heroku.

+`gunicorn` is capable of running Flask apps so that they can handle multiple simultaneous requests, which is very important for production web applications.

-Confirm that the package `gunicorn` is in the project's `requirements.txt` file.
+We should confirm that the package `gunicorn` is in the project's `requirements.txt` file.

 ### Create a Procfile for Heroku

 [`Procfile`](https://devcenter.heroku.com/articles/procfile) is a file specifically used in codebases deployed on Heroku.

-We define web server processes Heroku needs to run inside the Procfile.
-We'll use our Procfile to define how to start a Flask web server.
+We'll use our Procfile to define how to start our Flask web server.

 First, create a `Procfile` inside the project root.
 This file _must be named exactly `Procfile`, **with no file extension**_.